lindleyw/autonav/readme.txt

 * New filters for extensions like NextGEN Gallery thumbnail support, and for taxonomy-images plugin.
 These are then implemented in auxiliary plugins, or theme files.

+= 1.4.2 =
+* Correct '0' to empty string for default value of post_id.

+= 1.4.1 =
+* For display="posts", postid="cakes:lemon" will select posts in the
+  "cakes" taxonomy if it exists, otherwise it will select posts by the "cakes" custom field.
+* Output an HTML comment with some information for missing images, instead of broken IMG tag.
+* Adds filters: autonav_select, autonav_display_select, autonav_html,
+  autonav_create_list_item, autonav_create_table_item,
+  autonav_create_page_links for use with add_filter().
+* Provide link to this Readme file from the Admin screen.

+= 1.4.0 =
+* Wordpress SVN release of 1.3.9 after several betas

+= 1.3.9 =
+* Resolves "Incorrect size specified" error immediately after installation, by setting default size_* parameters.
+* For posts, postid can use custom taxonomies; for pages, postid can be a page's path (e.g., "recipes/desserts" -- NOT merely the slug!), or "author:Todd,Mary" or "custom-field-type:value"
+* When listing posts, normally the current post is excluded: Use 'self' to include it.
+* Add 'family' parameter to select all children, grandchildren, etc. pages
+* Add 'page' parameter to link attached images to the attachment page
+* Add 'nolink' parameter for no linking at all
+* Additional crop origins at upper-left and top-middle
+* subpage_thumb custom field permits paths relative to the WP uploads directory.
+* Changed handling of pics_only when display="list"; formerly pics_only
+  was forced to 0 for lists, but now it can be specified.
+If you set pics_only to 1 in the admin screen, you must now explicitly override that default when invoking [autonav display=list].
+* When thumbnail cannot be created, replace output content with text of destination URL and a comment about which file could not be created.

+= 1.3.8 =
+* Thumbnails were not always cropped when requested
+* Handle case of displaying a "thumbnail" that is exactly the size of the full-size image.
+* Fully support Wordpress sizes (thumb, thumbnail, medium, large), user registered sizes, and AutoNav size settings (size_small, size_med, size_large).

+= 1.3.7 =
+* Support orderby="meta:subpage_title" and other custom fields

+= 1.3.6 =
+* Add subpages-image class to images
+* Permit display="posts:foods" to display custom posts of type "foods"
+* Added Sharpness factor and image quality level
+* Better memory handling, with imagedestroy while resizing images
+* Explicitly specifying an image, even if thumbnail-sized or smaller, will work (so long as it does not end in a size; "foo.jpg" OK but "foo-64x64.jpg" will be skipped)

+= 1.3.5 =
+* Add sharp parameter to use resize instead of resample.

+= 1.3.4 =
+* Correct handling of order, orderby, and count parameters in various combinations of display="posts"
+* Add modifier "image" which, used as: [autonav display="posts,image"] will create a link to the (thumbnail) image for the post, rather than to the post itself.

+= 1.3.3 =
+* Permit order="desc" on pages as well as posts http://wordpress.org/support/topic/autonav-order-desc?post-1823500

+= 1.3.2 =
+* Support Jonathan Christopher's Attachments plugin

+= 1.3.1 =
+* Support random order for pages.
+Thanks http://wordpress.org/support/profile/thomas_n for the patch.

+= 1.3.0 =
+* Add 'paged' parameter.
+Correction on page selection (formerly, the start and count parameters were applied twice, resulting in too few pages being displayed)

+= 1.2.8 =
+* Plugin activation hook to create default settings, or otherwise provide reasonable defaults for new parameters.
+This should eliminate plugin failures even when admin does not go through Settings screen.

+= 1.2.7 =
+* Ability to select posts by "tag:x", "author:x", or "category:x" where "x" is
+  a numeric id or text (tag slug, author name, or category name); or a series thereof ("5,7,9" to select posts in category 5, 7, or 9; or "cakes+vanilla" for posts tagged with both cakes and vanilla; see query_posts() in codex for details)
+  Example: [autonav display="posts" postid="tag:7"]

+= 1.2.6 =
+* Escaped attribute values on alt=""
+* Add background parameter for later support of transparency in PNG images
+* Support display=posts parameter, to display posts instead of pages or attached images.
+* Alternate text and title text for attached images, as set in admin screens, is used.

+= 1.2.4 =
+* Handle edge case of no pictures to display

+= 1.2.3 =
+* Add optional "siblings" parameter, e.g., [autonav display="images,siblings"]
+  which will select the current page's siblings (other children of the same parent).
+Also "self" parameter which when used with "siblings" will include the currently displayed page in the list of siblings.

+= 1.2.2 =
+* Remove superceded v2.9.0 beta functions
+* If a page defines the custom field 'subpage_excerpt' or has a manual excerpt defined, that will be displayed when the 'excerpt' parameter is included with 'display' (e.g., "[autonav display=list,excerpt]" )

+= 1.2.1 =
+* W3C validation, correct case of incorrect table and row markup nesting
+* Caption parameter added (be sure to go thru Settings screen in admin and save settings, even if not changed, to permit new parameter)
+* Picture 'alt' tag will be title if available

+= 1.2.0 =
+* Resolve incompatibility with Windows-hosted paths

+= 1.1.9 =
+* Improve admin screen formatting.
+* Add option for default number of columns.
+* Compatibility with 2.9.0beta and 2.9.0rc1

+= 1.1.8 =
+* Move options under Settings in adminstration screens
+* Could not pics_only option unless checked in admin screen
+* Images with subpages_thumb were not displayed in some cases

+= 1.1.7 =
+* Wordpress 2.9: If you select a thumbnail in a page's edit screen, that thumbnail will pre-empt the "choose the first attached image" logic, although specifying a subpage_thumb custom field still has priority.

+= 1.1.6 =
+* When listing pages with display=images or display=list and specifying a postid= parameter, each item in the postid= list will:
+    - if the page has children, list that page's children (with display=list) or the children's thumbnails (with display=images)
+    - if the page has NO children, list that page or its thumbnail.

+= 1.1.5 =
+Corrected typo

+= 1.1.4 =
+* Regard menu_order in attached files list.
+* Permit parameter:  order=desc   to display attached files in descending attachment order.
+* Corrected handling of images with capitalized extensions (e.g., .JPG)
+* postid= parameter accepts multiple values.
+For example:
+    [autonav display=images postid=7,15]
+  will display a table consisting of thumbnails linked to the child pages, of the pages with ids 7 and 15.

+= 1.1.3 =
+* Add postid="n" parameter.
+* Attached images with a menu_order of less than -100 will not be displayed.
+This is the "Order" you can set in the media library.

+= 1.1.2 =
+* Display=attached could result in error; corrected.

+= 1.1.1 =
+* Resolve resize warnings when PNG images included

+= 1.1 =
+* Add page exclude parameter

+= 1.0 =
+* Initial version on wordpress.org

 == TODO ==